pirsch-analytics/docs/docs/api-sdks/api.md

 ### Creating Alternative Domains

-This endpoint creates a new alternate domain for a Wwebsite.
+This endpoint creates a new alternate domain for a Website.

 `POST /api/v1/domain/alternative`